-So far, our full chip characterization of Block C4 has been focused on an industry microprocessor.
-Since maskless lithography is likely to impact low volume ASIC manufacturing before it is used for high volume general purpose chips such as a microprocessor, it would be interesting to see whether the low compression ratio for Metal 1 and Metal 2 layers seen for the microprocessor carries over to an ASIC.
-To this end, we have applied Block C4 to a Low Density Parity Check (LDPC) decoder ASIC chip in the 65 nm technology, with layout placement and routing generated using Synopsys Astro.
-Assuming a pixel size of 32 nm, each block is $1024 \times 1024$ pixels, or $32 \ \mu m \times 32 \ \mu m$ .
-Figure 9 shows the histogram of compression ratio for Metal 1 and Metal 2 layers.
-For the Metal 1 layer, we have applied the routing tool twice in order to generate two different layout densities, namely 86 % and 90 %.
+Thus far, our full chip characterization of Block C4 has been focused on an industry microprocessor.
+Because maskless lithography is likely to impact low-volume application-specific integrated circuit (ASIC) manufacturing before it is used for high-volume general purpose chips. such as a microprocessor, it would be interesting to see whether the low compression ratio for Metal1 and Metal2 layers seen for the microprocessor carries over to an ASIC.
+To this end, we have applied Block C4 to a low density parity check (LDPC) decoder ASIC chip in the 65-nm technology, with layout placement and routing generated using Synopsys Astro.
+Assuming a pixel size of 32 nm, each block is 1024×1024 pixels, or $32 \times 32 \ \mu m$.
+Figure 9 shows the histogram of compression ratio for Metal1 and Metal2 layers.
+For the Metal1 layer, we have applied the routing tool twice in order to generate two different layout densities, namely, 86 and 90%.
 The chip contains 1291 cells.
-The gds sizes for Metal 1 (86%), Metal 1 (90%) and Metal 2 are 536 MB, 517 MB and 779 MB, respectively.
+The gds sizes for Metal1 (86%), Metal1 (90%), and Metal2 are 536, 517, and 779 MB, respectively.